p0ntsNL/hodlv2/README.md

 - [X] [Kraken](https://kraken.com/)

-All exchanges supported by [ccxt](https://github.com/ccxt/ccxt) should be usable, please refer to the [ccxt](https://github.com/ccxt/ccxt) repository for more information.
+* All exchanges supported by [ccxt](https://github.com/ccxt/ccxt) should be usable, please refer to the [ccxt](https://github.com/ccxt/ccxt) repository for more information.

-* It could be that profit calculations are off on any but Kraken, if so please create an issue so we can update the code for this specific exchange.

 ## Community tested